 - Deformed, miscoloured, cracked or curled beaks

-Magpies are protected throughout New South Wales, and it is against the law to kill the birds, collect their eggs, or harm their young.
+- Native birds are protected throughout New South Wales, and it is against the law to kill native birds, collect their eggs, or harm their young.

 If you feel a magpie is a serious menace, it can be reported to Council on 02 4868 0888.